ibm-cloud-docs/vpc/block_storage_vpc_create.md

 # Creating {{site.data.keyword.block_storage_is_short}} volumes
 {: #creating-block-storage}

-Create [{{site.data.keyword.block_storage_is_short}} volumes](/docs/vpc?topic=vpc-block-storage-about) during instance provisioning, as stand-alone volumes, or by [restoring from snapshots](/docs/vpc?topic=vpc-snapshots-vpc-about).
-Configure capacity, IOPS, encryption, and profile settings to meet your storage requirements.
+Create {{site.data.keyword.cloud_notm}} block storage volumes during instance provisioning, as stand-alone volumes, or by restoring from snapshots.
+Configure capacity, IOPS, and encryption.
 {: shortdesc}

 Before you get started, make sure that you [created a VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).
 When you create a volume from a snapshot, you can use a snapshot from your own account or another account.
 If you plan to use a snapshot from another account, make sure that the right [IAM authorizations](/docs/vpc?topic=vpc-block-s2s-auth&interface=ui#block-s2s-auth-xaccountrestore-ui) are in place.